carrossoni/vibe_databricks_apps_data_modeler/README.md

 The app requires the following OAuth scopes:

-- `sql`: Execute SQL statements and manage SQL resources
+- `sql` Allow the app to execute SQL and manage SQL related resources in Databricks.
-- `iam.current-user:read`: Read current user information
-- `iam.access-control:read`: Read access control information
+- `catalog.catalogs:read` Allows the app to read catalogs in Unity Catalog.
+- `catalog.schemas:read` Allows the app to read schemas in Unity Catalog.
+- `catalog.tables:read` Allows the app to read tables in Unity Catalog.

 ## 🚀 Quick Start